wbuchwalter/tslint-loader/README.md

 		emitErrors: false,

 		// tslint does not interrupt the compilation by default
-		// if you want any file with jshint errors to fail
+		// if you want any file with tslint errors to fail
 		// set failOnHint to true
 		failOnHint: true,